GabriG23/computational-intelligence-2022-2023-s303435/lab3/README.md

 # Description of the Game (Wikipedia)
 Nim is a mathematical game of strategy in which two players take turns removing objects from a distinct heap or piles.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap or pile.
-- Goal: in order to **win we need to take the last object**
+- `Goal: in order to win we need to take the last object`

 # Solutions & Results
 ## 1) My Solution
 The solution
-- Game played: we play 10, 100, 1000 games vs differents opponents
+- Game played: we play `10`, `100`, `1000` games vs differents opponents
-- Rows number: a random value from 5 to 13
+- `Rows` number: a random value from 5 to 13
-- Upperbound k of matches taken each round: a random value from 2 to 7
+- Upperbound `k` of matches taken each round: a random value from 2 to 7
 - The file of task 1 is `1_my_solution.ipynb`
-- The games have been player starting as first player (first move) or second player (second move)
+- The games have been player starting as `first player` (first move) or `second player` (second move)
 - I Nim Class is the one used in by professor

 ##### Different strategies